 Well, let's see.

-No firstly I'm done with treatments, I'm done with chemo.
+I'm done with chemo.

-I I still have some after effects that'll take another year probably to work their way through the system from the chemo that I concluded last September.
+I still have some after effects that'll take another year probably to work their way through the system from the chemo that I concluded last September.

 But I had two operations last year, the last one in November.

-But the last time the the CAT scan was described as pristine, and that was about a week before I accepted the job.
+But the last time the CAT scan was described as pristine, and that was about a week before I accepted the job.

-And the blood test was good too.
+And the blood test was good, too.

-The uh doctor said the the job wouldn't give me cancer, said the only danger was it might give me heartburn.
+He said the only danger was it might give me heartburn.

 Yeah, exactly.

-Uh the the only thing I miss is the opportunity to kind of work out and as I get like as I get more comfortable with the job and more efficient, I'll have a little more time, get home earlier, take care of myself a little better.
+And as I get like as I get more comfortable with the job and more efficient, I'll have a little more time, get home earlier, take care of myself a little better.

-But right now it's that that early rush of activity where you're trying to learn all the policies and and get yourself part of the team, it it takes a little longer.
+But right now, it's that early rush of activity where you're trying to learn all the policies and get yourself part of the team.

 Well, that's right.

-You get sent out, you brief the media, then you answer their questions, you have to be informed by something or somebody before you go out there.
+You have to be informed by something or somebody before you go out there.

-Who who informs you?
+Who informs you?

 Do you have actual meetings every day?